foonathan/compatibility/README.md

 This allows using many new features already, without support.
 If the compiler gets support, you will be automatically using the native feature or the standard library implementation.

-To use the generated header files, it is recommended to create a single header, which includes `cstddef` (important!), followed by all the other headers.
+To use the generated header files, simply `#include` them inside your code, the search path is set automatically.
-To prevent accidentally including the generated headers somewhere else, they can only be included if the macro `COMP_IN_PARENT_HEADER` is defined, so define it prior the first `#include` and undefine it afterwards.

 What `comp_target_features` function actually does is the following: